megamsquare/lp_test/server/README.md

 Response

 Status Code: 200 (OK)
-Response Body: This will return blog information that belong to the id passed in the parameter.
+Response Body: This will return user information that belong to the user id passed in the parameter.

 ### PUT /api/v1/blog/:id

 Login user Updates Blog by blog id

-#### Request

-- Method: PUT
-- Path: /api/v1/blog/:id
-- Request Body: This update the blog by passing blog id in the parameter, and can only be done when a user has accessToken, The user must also be the author of the blog before updating.

-Example of Request body:
-{
-  "title": "Blog title",
-  "content": "Blog content"
-}

-Response

-Status Code: 200 (OK)
-Response Body: This will returns the updated blog information that belong to the id passed in the parameter.

-#### Request

 - Method: POST
 - Path: /api/v1/blog/:id